 |Color||Gold, red, navy, rose, silver, white|

 If you’re searching for a complete grooming kit for an affordable price, you can use the Oneisall Dog Shaver Clippers.
-It features a detachable blade that’s washable, and it comes with six guard combs for multiple coat lengths.
+It features a washable detachable blade, and it comes with six guard combs for multiple coat lengths.
 The kit also includes stainless-steel scissors, a stainless-steel comb, blade oil, and a cleaning brush.
-This model is better for small and medium breeds with short coats, but it becomes stuck in matted fur.
+This model is better for small and medium breeds with short coats but becomes stuck in matted fur.

 The Oneisall is a top seller on Amazon, but it does have a few problems that prevent it from having a higher ranking.
 The manufacturer claims that the trimmer only registers 50 decibels, but customer videos display the noise level closer to 70 decibels.
 It’s available for a great low price, but several dog owners had problems with the trimmer staying charged even when it’s plugged in for several hours.